-Other Results.
-Although our study was not designed to this end, we found interesting to check how the luminance difference would affect depth perception.
-By analyzing individually the results of each task, no linear correlation was found between luminance differences and the average correctness of the answers.
-This suggests that the election of the closest point does not rely on luminance difference.
+Although our study was not designed to this end, we found interesting to check if the luminance difference of the marked points (5x5 pixels region around them) would affect depth perception.
+To do this, we extracted the luminance channel from the images showed in tasks 1 and 2 (where the four compared shading models where used) and we tested if there was a linear correlation between luminance differences and the average correctness of the answers.
+The results showed that there was no linear correlation neither in task 1 (r = -0.02, p = 0.83) nor task 2 (r = 0.20, p = 0.08).
+This suggests that the election of the closest point does not rely on luminance differences.
 It does not mean that luminance does not affect depth perception in stereo images.
 To know the role of luminance variations, a specific study should be conducted where not just the difference of luminance between the marked points but also the luminance of the whole scene should be analyzed.